TheMathematicFanatic/MF_Tools/README.md

 ## Transforms

 ### TransformByGlyphMap
 This animation class dramatically simplifies the process and syntax of animating complicated transformations of complicated mobjects.
-It was made to be used with MathTex for things like algebra animations, but it can be used for any VMobject.
+It can be used on any VMobjects, but it was conceived to be used with MathTex for things like algebra animations.
+Thus, many of the default parameters are specific to this use case, and some of the language I use in this documentation is specific to this use case, such as using "glyph" and "submobject" interchangeably.

 Like all Transforms, it receives two mobjects, but its primary parameter after that is its glyph_map.
 This consists of an arbitrary number of 2-tuples of lists of integers, such as